2.142.2 Service Catalog Management Process and Procedures

 ID Name Description

-SCM 1.0 Process Service Catalog Change Request (CR) Information gathering for a Service Catalog entry consisting of the service definition and many important attributes of the service.
-For new services the information may be gathered from authorized sources such as the Service Owner and/or third-party Service Provider.
+SCM 1.0 Process Service Catalog Enhancement Request Information gathering for a Service Catalog entry consisting of the service definition and many important attributes of the service.
+For new services the information gathered from authorized sources such as the Service Owner and/or third-party Service Provider.
 For existing services this information may be available from the Service Design Package.

 Procedure